jedi-academy/learn-3890/data/labs/lab01.md

-# Lab #1 - Investigate!
+# Lab #1 - Project Profiles
 ACIT3890 - BCIT - Fall 2019

 ## Lab Goals

-Identify and investigate three open source projects of interest to you (1 small, 1 medium, 1 large).
+Identify, investigate and profile three open source projects of interest to you (1 small, 1 medium, 1 large).

 ## Lab Tasks

-For each of your projects, prepare a formatted JSON document, conforming to the template in the [lab repo](https://github.com/jim-parry/3890-lab02), and named after the project (eg. WillyWonka.json).
+For each of your projects, prepare a formatted JSON document, using the template in the [lab repo](https://github.com/jim-parry/3890-lab02), and named after the project (eg. WillyWonka.json).

-No duplicate projects allowed.
-The repo has a list of the projects spoken for, which I will update as you inform me.
+No duplicate projects allowed, across the set.
+The repo has a list of the projects spoken for, which I will update as we go.

 ## Description legend